 Read the Chart Components documentation for additional information on MBC APIs.

 If you find an issue, create a bug ticket under the MDS JIRA project, and include as much information as possible.

 Depending on the severity of the issue or need for the feature, the Base Charts team will either assign the ticket to the current sprint, or prioritize it in the backlog.
 If your team has the resources to contribute a solution, please let us know in the ticket.
 We will then work with you to set expectations and plan to review the contribution.

-Read Contribution documentation for details on the prerequisites and process for submitting pull requests to the MBC repository.
+Read Contribution documentation for details on the prerequisites and process for contributing to MBC.